jgraham/site-report-triage/README.md

 * Open a new PR with a version bump in `manifest.json`.
 * Ensure the [`web-ext` tool](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is installed.
 * Execute `web-ext build`
-* Submit the new artifact to BMO.
+* Submit the new artifact to AMO.

 # Credits